mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 <span class="admin-task__permissions">Permissions required: User must be marked as staff and 'Assign problem reports to users' must be ticked.</span>

 Managers of teams of inspectors can assign reports to the shortlists of inspectors (i.e. staff with the 'Markup problem details' permission).
-The assignment dropdown appears when editing reports with the inspector tool.
+The assignment dropdown appears when editing reports with the inspector tool, but only if there are any users available to be assigned.

-Reports can also be assigned in bulk from the 'All reports' page, where inspector managers can see at a glance which reports are assigned to which inspectors, as well as which are unassigned.
+Reports can also be assigned in bulk from the 'All reports' page, where inspector managers can see at a glance which reports are assigned to which inspectors.

 Assigned users can also be viewed on the Reports list page in the Admin area, as well as when editing a report in that list by clicking its 'Edit' link.